Gunman opens fire at Texas church, killing at least 20

 “May God be w/ the people of Sutherland Springs, Texas.
 The FBI & law enforcement are on the scene,” he said on Twitter.

-According to the witnesses, about 20 shots rang out about 11:30 a.m.
+According to the witnesses, about 20 shots rang out at 11:30 a.m.
 (1730 GMT) during the church services, according to media reports.
 It was unclear how many worshippers were inside at the time.

 After the shooting, the suspect sped away in a car and was soon cornered by sheriff’s deputies just outside of Wilson County in Guadalupe County, Wiley told Reuters.
 He did not know if the shooter died of a self-inflicted gunshot or was killed by deputies.

+Connally Memorial Medical Center in Floresville received eight patients, the hospital said in a statement, while Brooke Army Medical Center at Fort Sam Houston received another eight.

+At Connally, three people were treated and released, one is in critical condition and four were transferred to the University Hospital in San Antonio for a higher level of care.

-The First Baptist Church is a fixture in Sutherland Springs, an area home to fewer than 900 residents, according the 2010 Census.
+The First Baptist Church is one of two houses of worship in Sutherland Springs, an area that is home to fewer than 900 residents, according the 2010 Census.
+There are also two gas stations and a Dollar General store in town.

 The white-painted, one-story structure features a small steeple and a single front door.
 On Sunday, the Lone Star flag of Texas was flying alongside the U.S. flag and a third, unidentified banner.